jrheard/blog/python/passwords.md

 print(len("jfioaewofweijaewiof8a9wef"))
 </code></pre>

 One other thing: passwords **should not contain your username or your student ID**.
+At the start of your program, ask the user for their username and student ID so that you can check to make sure that those things aren't in their password.

 So if my username is `jrheard` and my student ID is `12345`, then these are bad passwords:

 * CarlsjRHeard!
 * Password12345